 | Joybird | Mid-range to premium | Customization-heavy, with a made-to-order feel and lots of fabric/configuration choices.
 Good if you want to tailor color and layout. | Eliot, Bryant, and other customizable sofa and sectional styles. | Best for buyers who want color, fabric, and configuration choices. |

-- Value-focused everyday seating: look for brands that offer straightforward construction, reliable materials, and return/trial terms that reduce risk.
+- Value-focused everyday seating: Look for brands that offer straightforward construction, reliable materials, and return or trial terms that reduce risk.
 These are often good picks when you need something comfortable now without overpaying for brand story.

-- Small-space shoppers: brands that offer compact silhouettes, modular options, and better packaging for delivery and setup can be especially helpful.
-In these cases, “fits your room” is part of durability too—furniture that’s hard to place correctly rarely gets the respect it deserves.
+- Small-space shoppers: Brands that offer compact silhouettes, modular options, and better packaging for delivery and setup can be especially helpful.
+In these cases, “fits your room” is part of durability too—furniture that is hard to place correctly rarely gets the respect it deserves.

-A good way to build your shortlist is to pick 2–4 brands that fit your profile, then compare them using the same criteria: frame quality, cushion behavior, upholstery practicality, and the realism of delivery/returns.
-That prevents you from accidentally choosing a sofa that looks right but doesn’t live well.
+To build a shortlist, pick 2–4 brands that fit your profile, then compare them using the same criteria: frame quality, cushion behavior, upholstery practicality, and the realism of delivery and returns.
+That keeps you from choosing a sofa that looks right but doesn’t live well.

 Quick decision matrix